School choice in the United States

 This page provides data on three such policies—education savings accounts (ESA), school vouchers, and education tax credit scholarships.
 Click here for definitions.

-Supporters of these policies have generally referred to them as school choice.[2]
+Supporters of these policies have generally referred to them as private school choice.[2]
 According to University of Southern California Professor Guilbert Hentschke, school choice "has become a catch-all label describing many different programs that offer students and their families alternatives to publicly provided schools in which students are, for the most part, assigned based on the location of their residence."[3]
 Wisconsin became the first state to pass a law creating a school choice program, in 1989.
 The Milwaukee Parental Choice Program gave eligible students in Milwaukee funding to attend private schools in the city.[4]
+Since then, over 30 states have implemented private school choice policies.[5]

 HIGHLIGHTS

-• Eighteen states had enacted ESA programs.
-Programs in seven states—Florida, Iowa, Utah, West Virginia, Arizona, and Arkansas, and North Carolina—covered all or most students.
+• Twenty states had enacted ESA programs.
+Programs in 10 states—Alabama, Arizona, Arkansas, Florida, Iowa, North Carolina, Tennessee, Utah, West Virginia, and Wyoming—covered all or most students or would eventually do so.

 • Twenty states had implemented voucher programs.

-• Twenty-five states had enacted tax-credit programs.
-Twenty-three states had enacted tax-credit scholarship programs allowing individuals or businesses to write off contributions to scholarship programs that could be used for educational expenses outside the public school system.
-Eleven states had implemented policies allowing individuals to write off or deduct educational expenses from their personal taxes.
+• Twenty-five states had enacted tax-credit or tax-scholarship programs.
+Twenty-seven states had enacted tax-credit scholarship programs allowing individuals or businesses to write off contributions to scholarship programs that could be used for educational expenses outside the public school system.
+Thirteen states had implemented policies allowing individuals to write off or deduct educational expenses from their personal taxes.

 • Seventeen states did not have any private school choice programs in place.
-Idaho, North Dakota, and Texas were the only states with Republican trifectas that had not enacted a private school choice program.
+Nebraska, North Dakota, and Texas were the only states with Republican trifectas that did not have private school choice programs.
 Twelve states with Democratic trifectas had not enacted school choice programs.

 • Other types of school choice include charter schools, magnet schools, and public school open-enrollment.
 This page does not cover those policies.